 Draw

-The draws for the 2024 singles and doubles tournaments in Doha will be available to view on the WTA Tennis website closer to the start of the tournament.
+The draws for the 2024 singles and doubles tournaments in Doha are now available to view on the WTA Tennis website (see links below).

 Points and Prize Money

-The total prize money for the 2024 WTA Doha tennis tournament has yet to be confirmed but in 2023 it was $780,637, with the prize money and points being split as follows:
+The total prize money for the 2024 WTA Doha tennis tournament will be $3,211,715, with the winning teams/players receiving 1000 ranking points.

 Women’s Singles